openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

   .. image:: ../../shared/building_and_running_chapters/Images/Calc_Open_InfoPage.png
     :width: 600
-    :alt: Courseware page with the calculator visible and showing the information page
+    :alt: Courseware page with the calculator visible and showing the information page.

 When you enter your plain text into the calculator or the response field, follow these guidelines.